mananyev/portfolio-performance-tracking/README.md

 Please, read the complete [installation guide here](./installation.md).

-[^admin]: Storage Admin and BigQuery admin might have too broad permissions but we used it during the course.
-I recommend using the same roles when running a replication of this project.
+[^admin]: Storage Admin and BigQuery Admin might have too broad permissions than what you need for this project.
+However, we used such permissions during the course.
+I recommend using the same roles when running a replication of this project but considering restricting those when using in production environments.

 ### 2.4 Data Lineage